 Catechins are associated with a variety of other health benefits, including the maintenance of cardiovascular health, the reduction of cancer risk and weight loss.
 Epigallocatechin gallate (EGCG), present in green tea, is the catechin responsible for enhanced weight loss.

 Although iced tea is somewhat diluted compared to hot tea, it is still a source of those life-altering flavonoids- catechins!

-There are studies that suggest drinking just three cups of tea each day will go a long ways towards reducing heart disease risk, for starters.
+There are studies that suggest drinking just three cups of quality loose leaf tea each day will go a long ways towards reducing heart disease risk, for starters.
 Other sources say this about tea catechins: